 We aim to have three or more medical professionals on site every week of the summer.
 This team administers first aid, distributes camper medication, and deliver an opening day safety talk with all campers on sun safety, hydration and safe footwear.
 In serious emergencies the Huntsville Hospital is just 20 minutes away.

 How We Do Things…

 All medication is given to our team during check-in.
-Nurses administer perceptions at meal times and in the evening as necessary.
+Nurses administer prescriptions at meal times and in the evening as necessary.
 Campers are not permitted to keep medication in cabins.

 Early week each core program performs a routine practice drill.
 This ensures everyone knows what the alarm sounds like and where to go in the event of a missing person or emergency situation.